Approximating Gromov-Hausdorff Distance in Euclidean Space: Introduction

 This paper grew out of our effort to compute the Gromov-Hausdorff distance between Euclidean subsets.
 The Gromov-Hausdorff distance between two abstract metric spaces was first introduced by M. Gromov in ICM 1979 (see Berger \cite{berger_encounter_2000}).
 The notion, although it emerged in the context of Riemannian metrics, proves to be a natural distance measure between any two (compact) metric spaces.
 Only in the last decade the Gromov-Hausdorff distance has received much attention from the researchers in the more applied fields\sush{citation}.
 In shape recognition and comparison, shapes are regarded as metric spaces that are deformable under a class of transformations.
 Depending on the application in question, a suitable class of transformations is chosen, then the dissimilarity between the shapes are defined by a suitable notion of \emph{distance measure or error} that is invariant under the desired class of transformations.
 For comparing Euclidean shapes under Euclidean isometry, the use of Gromov-Hausdorff distance is proposed and discussed in \cite{memoli_theoretical_2005,memoli_use_nodate,memoli_gromov-hausdorff_2008, memoli_properties_2012}.

 In this paper, we are primarily motivated by the questions pertaining to the computation of the Gromov-Hausdorff distance, particularly between Euclidean subsets.
 Although the distance measure puts the Euclidean shape matching on a robust theoretical foundation \cite{memoli_theoretical_2005,memoli_use_nodate}, the question of computing the Gromov-Hausdorff distance, or even an approximation thereof, still remains elusive.
 In the recent years, some efforts have been made to address such computational aspects.
 Most notably, the authors of \cite{agarwal_computing_2015} show an NP-hardness result for approximating the Gromov-Hausdorff distance between metric trees.
-For Euclidean subsets, however, the question of a polynomial time algorithm is still open.
-In \cite{memoli_properties_2012}, the author shows that computing the distance is related to various NP-hard problems and studies a variant of Gromov-Hausdorff distance.
+For Euclidean subsets, however, the question of a polynomial-time algorithm is still open.
+In~\cite{memoli_properties_2012}, the authors show that computing the Gromov-Hausdorff distance is related to various NP-hard problems and study a variant of the distance measure.

+The authors of \cite{hutchison_approximating_2005} introduce the additive distortion---the one used in Gromov-Hausdorff distance---and consider the problem of minimizing the distortion of bijective functions between sets of the same cardinality.
+For the real-line case ($d=1$), the authors demonstrate a polynomial-time $2$-approximation algorithm \cite[Theorem 6]{hutchison_approximating_2005}.
+An open problem is also posed in \cite{hutchison_approximating_2005}: are there polynomial-time approximations to find the distortion-minimizing bijection withing a factor less than $2$?
+Although the context is similar, we consider minimizing the distortion of correspondences between sets of possibly different cardinalities.
+As we see in \defref{cor}, a correspondence between two sets is a more general relation than a function.

+All these computational concerns provoke the natural curiosity about the genuine computational hardness of the Gromov-Hausdorff distance between Euclidean subsets.
+Let $d\geq1$ and $X,Y\subseteq\R^d$ be compact sets equipped with the standard Euclidean metric, and let $d_{GH}(X,Y)$ denote their Gromov-Hausdorff distance.
+One then wonders: \begin{enumerate}[(i)] \item Is there an algorithm to compute $d_{GH}(X,Y)$ \emph{exactly} in~polynomial-time? \item If not, can we find a polynomial-time approximation algorithm for $d_{GH}(X,Y)$, possibly with a reasonably small approximation factor? \item If not, is it NP-hard to approximate $d_{GH}(X,Y)$, like the metric graph case? \end{enumerate}